Contents

 Crosstalk

-The return currents associated with the two neighboring interconnects interfere when the return plane is cross-hatch, resulting in crosstalk.
+The return currents associated with the two neighboring interconnects interfere when the return plane is cross-hatched, resulting in crosstalk.
 When one or more traces are sandwiched between two traces on the same layer for cross-hatched boards, crosstalk becomes a significant problem.
 This has the potential to reduce signal quality substantially.

 Switching the cross-hatched pattern orientation from vertical to horizontal is the best way to minimize crosstalk.